maxkapur/korean-fortunes/README.md

 See the `src/` directory for the HTML and Javascript used to make the `korean` fortune file.

 - `src/index.html` is the product of manually removing extraneous elements from the Wikiquote source (doing this with Emmet tools proved a more efficient use of time than scripting them out).
-- `src/script.js` attaches to `src/index.html`, scans the list into object representations (accounting for the source’s inconsistent formatting), and replaces the body with a `pre` element whose contents I copy-pasted to `korean`.
+- `src/script.js` attaches to `src/index.html`, scans the list into object representations (accounting for the source’s inconsistent formatting), formats the idioms for fortune, and replaces the body contents with a `pre` element containing the formatted idioms.
+I then copy-pasted this to the `korean` file.
 - The `korean.dat` file is created using `strfile -c % korean`.

 ## Legal stuff